viktorzhabskyi/f1-store/README.md

 Next, use it when taking courses to find the information you need for the project's implementation.
 Use it here to deepen your understanding, create more examples and analogies.
 Break concepts into the simplest levels of abstraction and show maximum creativity when working with it.

 Refer back to the course we took initially (about ChatGPT), recall the methods and strategies of prompts, and use them.
 Your main task is not just to implement the project but to learn how to break down new information into the simplest pieces with ChatGPT and build understanding as quickly as possible.

+## Deployment

+**Important:** Do not modify the code.
+The code is written correctly, and your task is to deploy it to fulfill the project requirements.
+Therefore, there is no need to add or rewrite code as it is already functional.

+### Backend Services
+- Deploy the backend (backend_rds, backend_redis) services using EC2 as specified in the architecture diagram.

+### Frontend
+- Deploy the static frontend service using Amazon S3 and CloudFront as specified in the architecture diagram.

+### Dockerization

+- All services should be containerized using Docker to ensure ease of scaling and deployment.

+### CI/CD Process

+- Implement separate CI/CD pipelines for backend and frontend deployment to automate the process effectively.

 ## Steps to Dockerize the Code